dmcgann1/wdi_4_rails_assessment_week/README.md

 Student model:  has_many :courses
                 belongs_to :course

+*Incorrect

+*Solution: many to many relationship (need the intermediate model and use has_many through)

+Student model:
+  has_many :enrollments
+  has_many :courses, through: :enrollments

+Course model:
+  has_many :enrollments
+  has_many :students, through: :enrollments

+class Enrollment
+  belongs_to :student
+  belongs_to :course
+end

 5. I want Students to be able to leave Comments on both Courses and Professors.
 What kind of associations should I define on these models?
 Do I need to introduce any new models, and if so, what associations should I define on those?